0xProject/protocol/README.md

     ```

 5. Run `docker-compose up` to run the other dependencies required for the API.
 This uses the local `docker-compose.yml` file.
+On start-up, the events-pipeline container will crash and restart until Postgres is up.

 6. Start the API